Learn more about:

 Information in the category “Place”

 Field book records can include geographical information that ranges from the political boundaries like country level to town level or geological boundaries like mountain range, river, or island.
 These levels of specificity can be seen in the category Location.

-The Field Book Registry catalog records include a significant amount of date information.
+The field book catalog records include a significant amount of date information.
 Individual collectors have birth and death years, expedition records list beginning and end years.
 Field book records often list the beginning and ending dates covered within a given item.
 Limiting your search by date can be a great way to filter results.